Bombus vosnesenskii: Behavior

 The Yellow-faced bumblebee is a subterranean nester.

 Colony cycle

-The overwintering queen first appears during spring and establishes underground colonies.
+The overwintering queen first appears during spring to establish her colony.
 She will then find an underground nest, typically some sort of rodent burrow or some other naturally available hole in wood or dirt.
 Upon discovering a nestable area, the queen will lay an egg brood and begin incubation.
 The fuel for their thermoregulation during incubation is derived from nectar, pollen, and honey between foraging trips.
 After about one month, the first worker generation will hatch.
 They will assist the queen in foraging and incubating the brood.
 The colony will grow for a year, as workers and male drones are reared.
 Soon afterwards, a new clutch of queens will be born.
 Upon maturation, they will leave the nest to mate, and then will hibernate for the winter until it is their turn in the spring to begin a colony.